#include <Pt/System/EventLoop.h>

 To start the MainLoop the method run() must be executed.
 It blocks until the event loop is stopped.
 To stop the loop, exit() can be called.
 The delivery of the events occurs inside the thread that started the execution of the event loop.

-The event loop is woken up and the selectable's run function is called in the thread that called the event loop's run function.
-This function may be called from any thread, since it is meant to return to the event loop thread from a selectable, that is based on a parallel execution model e.g. using a worker thread.
+The event loop is woken up and the selectable's run function is called in the event loop thread.
+This function may be called from any thread, especially from a selectable, that is based on a parallel execution model e.g. using a worker thread.